Dried Fruit Compote is a versatile topping for a variety of sweet and savory snacks.

 Last week, during a lull in the rain, we ripped out what remained of a hedge of dying forsythia to make room for raspberries and blackberries.
 We chose Arapaho and Triple Crown blackberries, both thornless varieties that promise to need little trellis support.
 For the raspberries we planted Anne, a yellow variety; Kilanrney, a vibrant red; and Jewel, a black raspberry.
 All were planted in the shade as locations with full sun are in short supply in our mature treed lot.
 Fingers crossed that they get enough sun to thrive.

 Now the garden is sporting berry bushes that will hopefully supply generous quantities of fruit in future seasons, and I am sporting a poison ivy rash!
 Remember all that weeding?
 Despite wearing rose gloves, with latex gloves under and over them, long sleeves and pants…I have a rash on my ankles.

 But undaunted I did more weeding later in the week and planted sweet and hot pepper plants and cucumber and squash seeds.
 Some of the yard has been mulched but not much as it is raining AGAIN!
 I think Mother Nature mixed up her months this year!
 It’s 51 outside and pouring.

 The hubby always says it can’t be done, and well, sometimes reality wins.
-And sometimes the list grows instead.
+And sometimes the list grows instead of shrinking.
 At the last minute, I will throw in an extra task or two when caffeine has replaced stamina.
 A state that results in an energetic frenzy that is part genius and part delirium!

 It was a huge hit, so I decided to make it again for Mother’s Day.
 I planned on serving brie, which I think always tastes better with a topping of jam.